LucieKrepelkova/Kindred/README.md

 ## How to use it

-You can have any additional folders or files in the directory, but please **don't store csv files and graphs**.
-Instead, store them on Google Drive or in the Kindred database and include the links.
-We have limited storage in here, so let's try to keep it clean :)

-If you forked this directory or just copied the files to your computer, you will still miss the folder called "folder_to_ignore".
-You can just create it on your computer in the same directory as this README.md file.
-In that new folder you can store all project related file or folders which shouldn't be pushed to the GitHub.

 If you want to run this project yourself, you can create a new environment in python and install all projects from the requirements.txt file.

 You can create a new environment like this: